International Boundary and Water Commission: 1944 Water Treaty

+Chamizal Convention

 The Chamizal Convention of 29 August 1963 resolved the nearly 100-year-old boundary problem at El Paso and Ciudad Juárez.
 Known as the Chamizal Dispute, this involved some 630 acres of territory that were transferred from the south to the north bank of the Rio Grande by movement of the river during the latter part of the 19th century.
 By this convention, the two governments gave effect to a 1911 arbitration award under 1963 conditions.
 The convention provided for the relocation by the IBWC of the 7 km (4.4 miles) of the channel of the Rio Grande so as to transfer a net amount of 176.92 ha (437.18 acres) from the north to the south side of the river.
 U.S. President Lyndon Johnson met Mexican President Adolfo López Mateos in El Paso on 24 September 1964 to commemorate the ratification of the Chamizal Convention.